 The Life And Times of Melody DeLeon

 Trekking through these weary mortal planes, Melody has had a long and arduous life.
-Her experiences are vast and varied - she has encountered what we think of as mundane when they were sparkling and new, but also things of which we cannot possibly imagine, much less speak of.
+Her experiences are vast and varied - she has encountered what we think of as mundane when they were sparkling and new, but also things of which we cannot possibly imagine, much less speak about.
 Tales of her journey are fascinating, hours upon hours of succulent tidbits of knowledge from the far corners of the earth.
 But seeing as how it is the age of Information and Inattention, here are the cliff notes!

 Sometime before the dawn of consciousness among the races of Man, Melody sprung full fledged from the head of a (very surprised) tiger, who was promptly named Poo-Bah and pressed into service as a pet, battle companion, and reluctant therapist.

 II.
 The Great Travels

 During the great Dark Time before Man had conquered lands and began to build empires, Melody explored lands yet untouched by any living being.
-She learned much about the natural way of things and discovered truths of the universe that we, even in our advanced state of civilization have yet to discover (and her being a poor sport, vehemently refuses to share with us).
-Sometime in this period, Poo-bah managed to ascend his animal roots and gain self awareness, as well as an ability to talk (Melody refers to this era as the 'I'm a cat, please feed me' stage of her life, and will mention several times in a row how close Poo-bah came to losing his pretty little head.
+She learned much about the natural way of things and discovered truths of the universe that we, even in our advanced state of civilization have yet to discover (and she, being a poor sport, vehemently refuses to share with us).
+Sometime in this period, Poo-bah managed to ascend his animal roots and gain self awareness, as well as an ability to talk (Melody refers to this era as the "I'm a cat, please feed me" stage of her life, and will mention several times in a row how close Poo-bah came to losing his pretty little head.
 Poo-bah usually manages to project an air of complete innocence while not acknowledging he heard at all.)

 By the time Man had got around to building dirty little huts, Melody was good and tired of traveling.
 Upon encountering the endearing attempts at civilization, she delightedly settled down, gaining an addiction to oatmeal in the process.